Slavestate

-Slavestate is an EP by industrial metal band Godflesh.
+Slavestate is the second EP by English industrial metal band Godflesh.
 It was released in July 1991 through Earache Records.
 The EP saw the band experimenting with more samples and electronic sounds than their predominantly industrial metal prior releases.

 Composition

 With Slavestate, Godflesh sought to diversify their metal-dominated sound by introducing elements of dance music and electronic body music.
 Still, the music retained the harsh guitar and vocals of frontman Justin Broadrick, as well as the extreme aspects of Godflesh.
 Ira A. Robbins of Trouser Press wrote, "The four-song Slavestate EP finds the band charging full-on into an industrial-dance realm, giving Streetcleaners lurch-and-crunch the twist of a rhythmic basis."
 The EP's title track contains a sample of the song "Stakker Humanoid" by Brian Dougans.

-On Slavestate's shift in style, Broadrick said:
+In 1992, after the releases of Godflesh (1988), Streetcleaner (1989), Slavestate (1991), and Pure (1992), Broadrick elaborated on Slavestate's shift in style when compared to the band's other records: